Observations at the hive entrance

 ||

-Regular checks of the apiary help to detect possible damage caused by woodpeckers, which tear and sometimes perforate the entire thickness of the hive wall while searching for food.
-Not only is the colony disturbed and its “fuel” consumption increases (stress), but workers that venture in front of the entrance grid are swallowed without hesitation.
-Polystyrene hives do not withstand the birds’ assaults for long, including those by tits.
+Regular checks of the apiary make it possible to spot any damage caused by woodpeckers, which hack at and sometimes perforate the full thickness of the hive wall in search of food.
+Not only is the colony disturbed and its fuel consumption increased (stress), but the workers that venture near the entrance are snapped up without hesitation.
+Polystyrene hives do not hold out long against the attacks of birds, including tits.

 |